top of page

 My work is based on the neurodiversity paradigm.
 This stands in opposition to the deficit / disorder framework which forms the foundation for the majority of the research and treatment of neurodivergent people over the past century.

 The neurodiversity paradigm views neurodivergences as simply different ways of being human - "different not less".
-Neurodiversity affirms the necessity of those with lived experience not only being involved in the research but actually designing and leading it.
+It also affirms the necessity of those with lived experience not only being involved in the research but actually designing and leading it.

 In the words of Nick Walker, a prominent autistic writer and educator: